ARM-software/lisa/lisa/doc/tests.rst

 In our case, the data usually consists of
 `Ftrace <https://www.kernel.org/doc/Documentation/trace/ftrace.txt>`_ traces
-that we then postprocess using :mod:`libs.trappy`.
+that we then postprocess using :mod:`trappy`.

 Writing tests
 =============